cbmira01/Ollama-for-SQL-Server/Docs/SCRIPTS.md

 ## Script 60

-`Script60` is a demonstration of the QueryFromPrompt feature (in progress).
+`Script60` is a demonstration of the QueryFromPrompt feature.